italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

    :alt: The figure illustrates the sequence diagram for issuing a Wallet Instance Attestation, with the steps explained below.
    :target: https://www.plantuml.com/plantuml/uml/XPB1RzKm3CRl-IlCJY3nn7s7QOZ3118IGi0kkxYDLLcqJd2SLMz_FLvV6r7AnDN-_Fi-ExajXcfr6iEhh3XC24Rf2Kmh1QoMf4uTQGZPLTnpHZ6u-bv8hm0Br7tz7iUH33wAGwMdHJBpFpLVD3roN35p5qA5qusBhtsQZN7a9uBvekMLzo19GUbNfMBlib8X1_PAaUHveeIPJpTpTmrtPDjiNdrW8iE8Xc7kJgvoeyzh1VeaXYmimnyqi7EcyXP-qddnPAN9EruXYJcnsEhdf1yUrqbqC3MjnM3aOgxT5hmZ8NNrWix8MhQcH_zwMGyaIK-U5KwNgRNGB3yeFIF-kZYyBuNKE4a3VRh_5h0tVbpoTRiROLE__Y_eZOTP9W_RyZOpa5GM4YhbA2uy25fLQgrXkmDANDe7OClN7ktbXO-FyJ8jqluYpguDtVJSFc9y42MCPx04gJDa0Q5vz_LkIMATnjy0

-- **Message 1**: The User initializes the Wallet Instance.
-This happens after its installation and each time the Wallet Instance Attestation expires or the User wishes to request or present a credential.
+- **Message 1**: The User starts the Wallet Instance mobile app, a new Wallet Instance Attestation is automatically obtained if the previous one results expired.
 - **Message 2-3**: The Wallet Instance retrieves metadata about its Wallet Provider, including the list of supported algorithms, public keys, and endpoints.
 - **Message 4**: The Wallet Instance verifies the Wallet Provider's trustworthiness by resolving the provider's trust chain to the Trust Anchor.
 - **Message 5-7**: The Wallet Instance generates a new key pair and requests a ``nonce`` from the Wallet Provider to guard against replay attacks.